 Prepare students for advanced Berkeley courses in data-management, machine learning, and statistics, by providing the necessary foundation and context

-Enable students to start careers as data scientists by providing experience in working with real-world data, tools, and techniques
+Enable students to start careers as data scientists by providing experience working with real-world data, tools, and techniques

 While we are working to make this class widely accessible we currently require the following (or equivalent) prerequisites :